reinator/tutorial_metabarcoding/_pages/handsOn_4.md

 Now open it on IGV

 What do you see?
-What is the mean difference in the IGV plots of your PacBio HiFi assembled contig and the CLR assembled contig?
+What is the main difference in the IGV plots of your PacBio HiFi assembled contig and the CLR assembled contig?

 Let’s discuss it!